 Skip to content

-The sessions are structured to allow the presenter, through his own experiences, highlight to students the decisions students make today might adversely affect their futures.
-Particular emphasis is placed on the value of education and the limited choices available to those who opt of the system at an early age.
-Students are also encouraged to build resources for themselves, family, friends, teachers, youth workers so that when they are faced with difficult choices they can then draw on them for help.
+The sessions were structured to allow the presenter, through his own experiences, highlight to students the decisions students make today might adversely affect their futures.
+Particular emphasis was placed on the value of education and the limited choices available to those who opt of the system at an early age.
+Students were also encouraged to build resources for themselves, family, friends, teachers, youth workers so that when they are faced with difficult choices they can then draw on them for help.

 Abstract adapted from Outcare

 Fax: (08) 6263 8611